phstc/phstc.github.com/_posts/2013-05-04-auto-scale-sidekiq-workers-on-amazon-ec2.md

 ---
 layout: post
-title: Auto scale Sidekiq workers on Amazon EC2
+title: "Auto scale Sidekiq workers on Amazon EC2"
 ---

 We use [Sidekiq](https://github.com/mperham/sidekiq) to process messages from images conversion to shipping tickets' generation.